rangle/react-training/a2-component.md

 permalink: /a2-component/
 ---

-# Components

----

-## What are Components?
+## What Are Components?

-- The core building block of React applications
+- The core building blocks of React applications
 - Views that represent some chunk of the element tree
-- Generate elements during a process known as __rendering__
+- Generate elements during *rendering*
-- Can take inputs from parent components.
-Values that come from potential inputs are called __props__
+- Can take inputs from parent components

----
+  - Values passed in from the outside are called *props* (short for "properties")

 ## JSX

-- Brings XML based language into JavaScript
+- Allows HTML-style tags to be freely mixed with JavaScript
-- Can be created anywhere a JS object can be
+- Can be created anywhere a JavaScript object can be
+- *Not part of JavaScript*
-- Non-standard JS, is converted into `React.createElement` calls during the build step
+  - JSX is onverted into calls to `React.createElement` during the build step

----

 ## Creating a Component

-- Create a basic hello world component
+- Create a basic "hello world" component

 ```js
 const Greet = () => <div>Hello world!</div>;